-Final Essay Exam: A final essay exam consisting of four essay questions covering the material covered in the course.
-It will be available to students for at least one week before the end of class.
+Final Essay Exam: Case Study

+Instructions will be provided in the course's Blackboard webpage.
+The case study will be available to students for at least one week before the end of class.

 Final Essay Exam Rubric:

 Instructors will develop appropriate rubrics for the comprehensive course final equal to 200 points.
 15 points will be reserved for timely submission and another 15 points for organization, grammar or mechanical errors.